sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/firing-events.md

 3. Create an Interaction with Trigger and Events
 4. Start the Interaction

-In this tutorial we will create a Data Extension for customers and build a simple Interaction to update a field in the Data Extension once the Contact enters the Interaction.
-The steps to completed these tasks are detailed below.
+In this tutorial, we will create a Data Extension for customers and build a simple Interaction to update a field in the Data Extension once the Contact enters the Interaction.

 ### Configuring a Data Extension<a id="Configuring-a-Data-Extension"></a>